top of page

 Regardless of immigration status, everyone in the U.S. has constitutional rights, including:

-The right to remain silent: You are not required to answer questions about your immigration status.
+• The right to remain silent: You don’t have to answer questions about your immigration status.

-The right to an attorney: You have the right to legal representation, though the government does not provide free attorneys in immigration cases.
+• The right to an attorney: You have the right to legal representation.
+However, the government doesn’t provide free attorneys in immigration cases.

 2. Seek Legal Counsel Immediately

-Contact an immigration attorney or a nonprofit legal organization specializing in immigration law.
-Do not sign any documents from ICE without legal consultation, as they may be waivers of your rights or voluntary departure agreements.
+Contact an immigration attorney or a nonprofit legal organization that specializes in immigration law.
+Do not sign any documents from ICE without legal consultation.
+These documents may be waivers of your rights or voluntary departure agreements.

 3. Avoid Providing False Information

 Never lie about your immigration status or provide fraudulent documents.
-This can have severe legal consequences and damage your chances of obtaining relief.
+This can lead to severe legal consequences and negatively impact your chances of obtaining relief.

 4. Develop a Safety Plan

-Identifying a trusted person who can handle legal matters on your behalf.
+• Identify a trusted person who can handle legal matters for you.

-Keeping important documents (e.g., birth certificates, passports, legal records) in a safe but accessible place.
+• Keep important documents like birth certificates, passports, and legal records in a safe but accessible place.

-Informing family members about their rights if approached by ICE.
+• Inform family members of their rights if approached by ICE.

 Final Thoughts